-The first solid foods given to infants are usually iron-fortified infant cereals.
-They are easier to digest and help meet your baby's iron requirements.
-Try to start with rice cereal.
+Iron-fortified infant cereals are easy to digest and help meet your baby's iron requirements.
+They are frequently the first foods that a baby eats.
 Cereal should be thin at first—one part cereal to four parts breast milk or infant formula.
-Your baby will be ready for thicker cereal as eating skills develop..
+Your baby will be ready for thicker cereal as eating skills develop.

-Do not use cow's milk to mix cereal because it may be difficult for babies to digest until after one year of age.
-Give only about one teaspoon of cereal twice a day, at first, and then gradually increase to two or three tablespoons twice a day.
+Do not use cow's milk to mix cereal because it lacks important nutritional elements, such as iron and vitamin C and may be difficult for babies to digest.
+Give only about one teaspoon of cereal twice per day, at first, and then gradually increase to 2-3 tablespoons twice per day.
 Other grain products such as rice, soft breads, cooked pasta, and teething biscuits can be added a little later.

 Signs of food allergy may include:

-Extreme and life-threatening allergic reactions include difficulty breathing, swelling in the throat, decreased blood pressure, and passing out.
+Extreme and life-threatening allergic reactions are rare but include difficulty breathing, swelling in the throat, decreased blood pressure, and passing out.

 Eating a variety of foods will help your baby have a well-balanced diet and develop good eating habits for the future.
 Also, be sure to offer your baby foods that vary in color and texture.

-Babies less than three or four years old should not eat small, hard foods, such as chips, pretzels, raw carrots, celery, raisins, popcorn, snack puffs, nuts, or seeds.
-Large pieces of food should also be avoided— whole grapes, frankfurters, sausages, and large or tough pieces of meat and poultry.
+Babies less than 3-4 years old should not eat small, hard foods, such as chips, pretzels, raw carrots, celery, raisins, popcorn, snack puffs, nuts, or seeds.
+Large pieces of food should also be avoided— whole grapes, hotdogs, sausages, and large or tough pieces of meat and poultry.
 Also try and avoid candy, cough drops, and chewing gum.